Today, SoundCloud rolled out its music subscription service, SoundCloud Go. And it’s actually pretty decent…

 The best thing about creating playlists on Go is the fact that you can bundle DJ mixes and original tracks together.
 There is also the benefit of pre-created playlists by genre.

 Like other subscription services in the streaming market, SoundCloud has Stations.
 This feature is handy when looking for new music to listen to.
 You can start it off by selecting a song, and the feature then formulates other songs based on the initial track selected.

 SoundCloud Go makes it easy to listen to music offline.
-All you need to do is click the icon and it is saved to listen later.
+All you need to do is click the

 Overall SoundCloud Go is a great service, although there is room for improvement in terms of the organization of the songs in search results.
 That being said, it’s still early days, and updates will undoubtedly follow.

 Go definitely has the ability to compete with other major music streaming services, like Spotify, Apple Music and Tidal, and with some work this could be a very solid service.